sjcomeau43543/HappinessReport/README.md

 References
 ---

-- Much of this final project is adapted from: http://dataviscourse.net/2015/project/
+- This final project is adapted from http://dataviscourse.net/2015/project/